Elizabeth Carter Brooks: Career

 Brooks began teaching in the early 1890s at Howard's Orphan Home or Howard Colored Orphan Asylum in Brooklyn, which was founded and run by African Americans.

 In 1895, she started working with the National Association of Colored Women's Clubs (NACWC).
 She became the secretary of the Convention in 1896 and vice-president from 1906 to 1908.
-She was president of NACWC from 1908 until 1912.
+She succeeded Lucy Thurman as the 4th president of NACWC from 1908 until 1912.
 Brooks also joined the National Association for the Advancement of Colored People (NAACP) shortly after it was founded and later created her own NAACP chapter in New Bedford.
 She would be honored as a president emeritus of the New Bedford NAACP in 1948.

 Brooks was one of the founders of the New England Federation of Women's Clubs (later the Northeastern Federation of Colored Women's Clubs).
 She was president for over 27 years and during her time in the club, "oversaw the sponsorship of community centers, scholarship funds, day care centers, and other services needed by the community."

 In 1897, Brooks helped open the New Bedford Home for the Aged, which at first had several temporary locations.
 In addition, Brooks paid the rent for the home by herself for the first six months.
 Afterwards, the Women's Loyal Union "assumed the responsibility for maintaining the New Bedford Home for the Aged."
 Brooks eventually designed the Colonial style permanent home for its final location at 396 Middle Street.
 The Women's Loyal Union, which Brooks was involved with, continued to help support the home at the new location.
 Brooks became the first president of the home and of the Women's Loyal Union, and remained in those roles until 1930.
 The building itself is still standing in New Bedford and is two and half stories tall, topped with a hip roof, six dormers and a front facade with a flat-roofed portico.

 Brooks began teaching again, this time in 1901 at the Taylor School, where she became the first African American teacher in New Bedford.

 In 1918, she was recruited by the War Council of the National board of the YWCA to supervise and oversee the building of the Phillis Wheatley YWCA in Washington, D.C.

 In 1929, she retired from teaching.
 That same year, she married W. Sampson Brooks, who was the bishop of the African Methodist Episcopal denomination of the Bethel Church.
 She and her husband moved to San Antonio, where they lived together until her husband's death in 1934.
 After that, she moved back to New Bedford.

 In 1939, she began her work on preserving Black heritage.
 Brooks felt that "monuments to 'race history' were an important part of the African American landscape and deserved to be preserved.
 She bought the home of William H. Carney and turned the home into a memorial.

 After her death in 1951, the city of New Bedford honored her by naming a school after her in 1957.